 Guy was a senior provincial and federal public servant for almost 20 years.
 He was the Special Assistant to the Minister of Northern Affairs and Business Development in the Province of Manitoba and in Ottawa, Guy headed up the federal government’s Aboriginal Career Development Initiative and was instrumental in designing and implementing the Aboriginal Head Start program for Health Canada.

 Guy served as a Senior Advisor (Reconciliation) for the Truth and Reconciliation Commission of Canada.
 In his role at the TRC Guy assisted in developing the conversation around reconciliation with Canadians.

 Guy is a talented moderator and facilitator, keynote speaker and writer.
 He focuses on such topics as identity, self-esteem, culture, wellness, career and using one’s gift to the best of their ability.
+Guy is a member of the Standing Indigenous Advisory Committee of the Canadian Museum for Human Rights.
 In October 2017 Saskatchewan’s Gabriel Dumont Institute published his first book of poetry, Little Athapapuskow, A Métis Love Story.